Guidebook/api-docs/source/v1/includes/_answersets.md

 Parameter       | Type    | Description
 ---------       | ------- | -----------
-id              | integer  | An unique identifier for your `SurveyAnswerSets`. survey          | integer | The Survey that this `SurveyAnswerSets` is for. content_type	| string  | The content type of the object this `SurveyAnswerSets` is for. object_id       | integer | The object ID that this `SurveyAnswerSets` is for. device_id	    | string  | Unique identifier for the device that submitted this `SurveyAnswerSets`. survey_version_number  | integer  | Tracks what revision this survey is on.
+id              | integer  | An unique identifier for your `FormAnswerSets`. survey          | integer | The Form that this `FormAnswerSets` is for. content_type	| string  | The content type of the object this `FormAnswerSets` is for. object_id       | integer | The object ID that this `FormAnswerSets` is for. device_id	    | string  | Unique identifier for the device that submitted this `FormAnswerSets`. survey_version_number  | integer  | Tracks what revision this form is on.

 ## Retrieving a specific `AnswerSet`
-If you would like to see the details of a specific `SurveyAnswerSets` submitted, you can use the following detail URL to examine the detailed response data.
-The example below is fetching `SurveyAnswerSets` 71.
+If you would like to see the details of a specific `FormAnswerSets` submitted, you can use the following detail URL to examine the detailed response data.
+The example below is fetching `FormAnswerSets` 71.
-To retrieve an individual `SurveyAnswerSets` object issue a `GET` request like:
+To retrieve an individual `FormAnswerSets` object issue a `GET` request like:

 `GET https://builder.guidebook.com/open-api/v1/answer-sets/71/answers/`